ElhamMirafzali/Angularjs-User-/README.md

 - I changed the Architecture of the program and added "factory" for app to share variables between controllers.

 stage 2 :

+done :
+-GET
+-Delete
+-POST
+-PUT

+todo :
+-there is a problem with images in POST and PUT